j-hunter/frc-team342-programming-lessons/gettingstarted/README.md

 # Basic computer concepts

-TODO Basic computer science and computer system knowledge that students are expected to know before joining the programming team.
+TODO Basic computer science and computer system knowledge that students are expected to know to be successful on the programming team.
 Does not have to be strict requirement, but beginners would be suggested to do more studying on their own.
 Without these concepts, the students may not be able to make significant contributions to the programming team because they won't be able to work well with other programming students and will frequently need refreshers